oxfordmmm/catdocs/docs/source/modules.rst

 Catgrid is a configurationless, agentless grid scheduler with a web api.
 It manages nodes and jobs.
 It accepts web API request for nodes adding, removing and jobs scheduling.

-CatGrid implements similar interface as Slurm cluster, such as sbatch, squeue and sbatch.
+CatGrid implements similar interface as Slurm cluster, such as sbatch, squeue and scancel.

 CatCloud